microbit-foundation/dev-docs/index.md

 Help us build a brilliant hardware ecosystem around micro:bit - derivative boards, cool accessories and add ons, or even suggestions for future versions of the micro:bit.
   * The [micro:bit schematic](/hardware/schematic/) and [reference design](/hardware/reference-design) are good places to start for making your own projects
+  * The [accessories guide](https://microbit.org/buy/accessories/) gives you an idea of what's currently available.

 ### Write
   * [Improve the documentation and this site](https://github.com/microbit-foundation/dev-docs), either reporting issues or adding documentation will be extremely helpful.
-  * Help build a community around micro:bit - join the [slack channel and Email list](/get-involved/where-to-find/), share the things you've created on twitter, blog about them!
+  * Help build a community around micro:bit - join the [slack channel and Email list](/community/), share the things you've created on twitter, blog about them!